The Bankrate promise

-How much does an alignment cost?
+How much does a tire alignment cost?

 Factors that impact alignment cost